-In view of the war and its implications for Bank customers, the Bank has announced a range of relief measures for borrowers, designed to facilitate the debt burden, including loans at preferential terms, bonuses to affected small businesses, payment deferment etc. The Bank also participates in the loan fund for businesses, launched by the Government in early November 2023.
+In view of the war and its implications for Bank customers, the Bank has announced a range of relief measures for borrowers, designed to facilitate the debt burden, including loans at preferential terms, bonuses to affected small businesses, payment deferment etc. During December 2024, the Bank of Israel published the sixth phase of the comprehensive assistance outline to customers for dealing with the consequences of the Iron Swords War, and the Bank operates in accordance therewith.
+The Bank also participates in the loan fund for businesses, launched by the Government in early November 2023, and extended support loans to businesses under special tracks as part of the "North South" Fund.